 Field deployment results were composited for all five test sites to provide an overall comparison of instrument performance across the range of environmental conditions present at out test sites.
 Data were restricted to the first 14 days of the deployments at each site to minimize the effects of biofouling.
 The data are analyzed as in situ instrument measured plotted against reference sample measurements for salinity, conductivity, and temperature (Fig. 36).
-These results allow a field-based performance assessment similar to the range of test conditions applied within the laboratory test.
+These results allow a general field-based performance assessment similar to the range of test conditions applied within the laboratory test.
 The effects of biofouling or calibration offsets can be viewed as the vertical deviations from the 1:1 data correspondence trend line.
-In general the response of instrument derived salinity was highly linear across the range of field test conditions with an $R^2 = 0.999$, a standard error of 0.353, and a slope of 0.998.
-These results are quite comparable to the instrument response observed within the laboratory test.
+In general the response of instrument derived salinity was highly linear across the range of field test conditions with an $R^2 = 0.994$, a standard error of 1.067, and a slope of 0.984.
 As was noted individually at the test sites, the response of the temperature sensor was more stable than the conductivity sensor and appeared much less impacting by biofouling.